Demand Forecasting: Benefits, Methods & Examples

 Advanced Inventory Manager is a popular supply chain management tool that concentrates on this practical approach to inventory planning.
 Part of the Unleashed inventory management system, it combines past sales data with qualitative inputs to build demand forecasts that can quickly be turned into real-world inventory planning strategies.

-Getting practical: Demand forecasting examples
+Demand forecasting examples

-Here we can see demand forecasting software (Advanced Inventory Manager) being used to project future demand for a product – in this case, a six pack of lager manufactured by a brewery – with the forecast then being used to set an inventory management strategy that ensures inventory levels are sufficient for future sales.
+Here we can see demand forecasting software (Advanced Inventory Manager) being used to project future demand for a product – in this case, a six-pack of lager manufactured by a brewery – with the forecast then being used to set an inventory management strategy that ensures inventory levels are sufficient for future sales.
 First, the software (AIM) uses past sales data to plot a simple linear trend projection of customer demand (the grey line), which in this case shows rising customer demand.
-Meanwhile a seasonal demand analysis (the red line) is predicting two distinct peaks in demand growth.
+Meanwhile, a seasonal demand analysis (the red line) is predicting two distinct peaks in demand growth.

 Next steps: Inventory planning

 Having achieved a general consensus on forecast accuracy, demand forecasters toggle to a burn-down chart to check inventory levels against the trend projection.
-It's worth noting that perfectly accurate demand forecasts are not always required here: the goal instead is to manage inventory within acceptable boundaries, avoiding stock outs at peak periods.
+It's worth noting that perfectly accurate demand forecasts are not always required here: the goal instead is to manage inventory within acceptable boundaries, avoiding stockouts at peak periods.

-Instantly this burn-down view of inventory levels for the product (green) reveals that the forecast future demand will erode stock to zero (red) just as sales data predicts customer demands for the beer will be peaking.
-So while the forecast accuracy is open to debate, these practical types of demand forecasting can suggest when prompt action is warranted: in this case purchasing enough product to match sales projections.
+Instantly, this burn-down view of inventory levels for the product (green) reveals that the forecast future demand will erode stock to zero (red) just as sales data predicts customer demands for the beer will be peaking.
+So, while the forecast accuracy is open to debate, these practical types of demand forecasting can suggest when prompt action is warranted: in this case, purchasing enough product to match sales projections.

 Supply chain planning in action: deploying a strategy

 The final step in the process is to adjust the reorder point and maximum stock level controls for the beer product until the stockout risk is under control.
-Here the burn down chart shows a much more normal series of peaks in stock on hand – as orders arrive in the warehouse – followed by dips, as sales eat away at inventory.
-With a click these inventory controls – the new minimum and maximum inventory levels – are submitted into the reordering system, so that purchase orders can be raised at the right times – and for the right quantities – to meet demand.
+Here, the burn-down chart shows a much more normal series of peaks in stock on hand – as orders arrive in the warehouse, followed by dips, as sales eat away at inventory.
+With a click, these inventory controls – the new minimum and maximum inventory levels – are submitted into the reordering system, so that purchase orders can be raised at the right times – and for the right quantities – to meet demand.

 Demand forecasting best practices